UW-Green Bay Education

 UW-Green Bay’s approach is notable in that students choose their majors from traditional disciplines (fields of study) but also from the University’s extensive list of “interdisciplinary” majors.
 Interdisciplinary is a term used by educators to describe programs that bring together the best thinking and thinkers in multiple fields to address complicated, interrelated issues.

 An example of an interdisciplinary major is Environmental Science, where a student might apply biology, chemistry, mathematics, geoscience or other disciplines to larger environmental concerns.
-Other examples of interdisciplinary majors include Human Development, Business Administration, and Democracy and Justice Studies.
+Other examples of interdisciplinary majors include Business Administration, and Democracy and Justice Studies.

 Every student completes a major.